Silhouette of a man with a beard and short hair in profile view, facing to the right against a white background.

 AUGUST WILDER JOHNSON

-PIECES ON THE FLOOR.
+PIECES ON THE FLOOR:

-Missing Mijo
+and a Missing Mijo

 About